 Diagnosis and Treatment

-Along with providing the most advanced treatments, the Spine Center uses the latest technology for diagnosis and treatment planning, including the EOS Orthopedic Imaging System.
+Along with providing the latest treatments, the Spine Center uses cutting-edge technology for diagnosis and treatment planning, including the EOS Orthopedic Imaging System.
 This ultra-low-dose X-ray system provides high-quality 2-D and 3-D images while significantly reducing radiation exposure.
-Read how EOS technology enabled Rebecca Parrish to return to track running.
+Watch the video below.

 In addition, our MRI Center and latest CT scanner provide detailed imaging of the spinal cord and vertebrae, which is important for surgical planning.
-Our biomechanics lab also has 3-D printing capabilities so that a model of the spine can be used as a teaching tool or brought into the operating room to guide the spinal reconstruction.
+Our biomechanics lab and 3DI Lab also have 3-D printing capabilities, enabling a 3D model of the spine to be used as a teaching tool or brought into the operating room to guide the spinal reconstruction.